XAI-Demonstrator/xai-demonstrator.github.io/how-to/add-a-use-case.md

 > - `deployment/` Deployment configurations
 > - `landing-page/` A service that provides a common landing page for multiple use cases

-Why Docker?

 ## Adding a use case

 Each use case is entirely self-contained and resides in its own top-level directory.

-All _XAI Demonstrator_ use cases adhere to this basic structure and naming convention:
+All _XAI Demonstrator_ use cases adhere to the following basic structure and naming convention:
 ```python
 use-case/
 |